Term-4-CSD-Team-48/ai-endpoint/README.md

 This server listens on ports 1935 RTMP and 8080 HTTP and uses GPU.
 If your machine has no GPU the HTTP server will crash.

+### Streaming the livefeed to the AI server for processing

+First obtain the video device names on your machine with

+ffmpeg -list_devices true -f dshow -i dummy

+Something like [dshow @ 000001f4f2426bc0] "Integrated Camera" (video) will show up.
+The names might differ.

+Run this command to start streaming to the RTMP server.

+ffmpeg -f dshow -rtbufsize 100M -pixel_format yuyv422 -i video="Integrated Camera" -c:v libx264 -s 640x360 -pix_fmt yuv420p -bufsize 1200k -b:v 600k -preset ultrafast -tune zerolatency -f flv rtmp://127.0.0.1/live/stream

+I'm assuming that the AI server is being hosted on the same machine as the streaming machine so the IP is 127.0.0.1

 ## Issues

 ### API receiving 403 responses from POST /prompt and POST /observe